To build an Owner Builder House is an amazing and a rewarding achievement, at the start you may wonder if you can do it.

 Your plans and ideas may change every week or month until you are finally happy with everything in your plans.

-We built a shipping container house, there are other options like the traditional timber framed homes, these
+We built a shipping container house, there are other options like the traditional timber framed homes, steel kit homes

 The best advise you can get is from your local shire or council 'Building inspector' from the very start, take your 'hand drawn' or 'computer printed' plans, plan of the block and have a list of things to ask.